Guinean security forces break up riot in Ebola-racked south

 The Guinean government's last health report for 26 August showed there were 12 suspected, probable and confirmed Ebola cases in Nzerekore.

-(This version of the story corrects third paragraph to show it was unclear who fired the guns; also removes reference to pistols in second paragraph)
+(This story corrects third paragraph to show was unclear who fired the guns; removes reference to pistols in second paragraph)

 (Reporting by Saliou Samb; Writing by Emma Farge; Editing by Angus MacSwan)